Electrical Services in York, PA

 Electrical issues usually show up in ways homeowners can feel or observe before anyone opens a panel or wall.

-Lights that dim or flicker when larger equipment starts
+Lights that dim or flicker when larger appliances start

 Outlets that stop working, feel warm, or seem loose